FAQs

 How soon can I put my child on the waiting list?

-HKLC applications can be turned in after the child is born.
-We will put your child’s name on our waiting list on the day we receive the completed application form and the $75 application fee (this fee is waived for those with a total household income less than $60,000 per year).
-Someone from our administrative team will send you an email confirming the date that you put your child on our waiting list.
+HKLC applications can be submitted after the child is born.
+Your child will be placed on our waiting list once a completed application form and fee is received (application fees are waived for those with a total annual household income less than $60,000).

 How long is the waiting list?

 This depends on the classroom.
-The younger the classroom, the longer the waiting list.
+The younger the classroom, the more likely there is to be a waiting list.
 Families are advised to also apply to other programs or have alternate child care arrangements in the event that a space is not available when they need it, or at all.

 In order to ensure that you are offered a space when and if available, please keep your email addresses up-to-date and schedule a tour of the center by contacting the Center.
 Each February, we will also send a “Mandatory Update Form” to all families on the waiting lists to clean up our waiting lists and ensure that everyone on the waiting list is still interested.
-This way, we can give families the most accurate assessment possible, of their likelihood of getting in.
+This way, we can offer families the most accurate, timely, and helpful assessment of their likelihood of admission.

 Please note that if your child is offered a space, the enrollment will not be finalized until at least one parent has taken a tour of the Center.
 Tours are generally for adults only; the exception is babies who are young and/or small enough to be “worn” in a Bjorn or wrap-type baby carrier.
 We recommend having both parents attend if at all possible.

-We do not know and it is very difficult to predict.
 Hoya Kids is a small center and we may not have space for all the families who wish to enroll their children.
-Families are advised to apply to other programs or have alternate child care arrangements in the event that a space is not available when needed or at all.
+Families are advised to apply to other programs or have alternate child care arrangements in the event that a space is not available when needed.

 How far in advance will I be notified if a space is offered to my child?